Fabricatable-Machines/Timeline/README.md

 ### Motivations for fabricatable machines:

 - High degree of diy in a self made machine can give a stronger sense of self reliance
+- Using cheap repairable machines makes for more play and different exploration/learning
 - Sport
 - Spending more hours and less money in sourcing a machine can help more businesses get started
-- Using cheap repairable machines makes for more play and different exploration/learning
 - Lowering the threshold for customization helps more people create new types of machines
 - Inspire people to understand more of the tools they use and rely on in their profession or hobby.
 Encourage hacking of existing machines.

 ### Motivations for making open hardware:

 - Greater good / contribute to the pool you drink from
-- Social
+- Social - better to build and share with with peers than on to work on your own
-- Marketing
+- Marketing of your skills and work

 ### Statistics

 - 6 contributors of machine designs and subsystems
 - 7 contributors of documentation
+- 23+ unique machines develobed and built at least once
-- 20+ known users who have reproduced fabricatable machine designs
+- 8+ known indivduals and 4+ groups who have reproduced fabricatable machine designs
+- 37+ machines built in total from 2015-2025
-- 5 international confrences where our reserch work has been pesented *(FAB12, FAB13, FAB14, TEI2020, Software and Systems Modeling 2022)*
+- 5 international confrences where our reserch work has been presented *(FAB12, FAB13, FAB14, TEI2020, Software and Systems Modeling 2022)*
 - Machines are in use, or have been used, in Fab Labs, business, artists workshops, hobby workshops, schools and academic institutions

 # 2025